 Verify Your Deployment

-After deployment, verify that your environment is correctly set up by inspecting the Kurtosis enclave:
+After deployment, you can manually verify that your environment is correctly set up by inspecting the Kurtosis enclave:

 kurtosis enclave inspect surge-devnet